 "Sell you less for the same price.
 Avoids sticker shock of increasing prices but you get less product in return.
 It's happening with virtually all products.
 Soft drinks get smaller, cereal bars get lighter etc... check out r/shrinkflation for more."

 It's in these countries where shoppers are most against shrinkflation.
 Two-thirds in France and Türkiye believe it is unacceptable for brands and retailers to do this.
 This is echoed globally with one in two (48%) saying it is the case.

 However, this masks big differences by country.
 Consumers in Asia have a very different attitude.
-While they are the least likely to have seen shrinkflation in their supermarkets, they are the least likely to find it unacceptable and, in some countries, more likely to say they find it acceptable than unacceptable.
+They are the least likely to have seen shrinkflation in their supermarkets and in some countries in the region people are more likely to say shrinkflation is acceptable than unacceptable.